 Date of Authorship for this Version

 Amar, Akhil Reed, "The Consent of the Governed: Constitutional Amendment Outside Article V" (1994).
 Faculty Scholarship Series.
-Paper 982.
+982.